Use case #0002

 H

 The agent's identity is logged at session initiation using their authenticated session credentials.
-The RBI requires that the authorised official be a KYC-certified employee of the reporting entity — the system verifies active certification status before allowing the agent to open any session.
+The Fed / OCC requires that the authorized official be a KYC / CIP-certified employee of the reporting entity — the system verifies active certification status before allowing the agent to open any session.

-→ Human + Automated · Employee authentication + KYC certification validation
+→ Human + Automated · Employee authentication + KYC / CIP certification validation

 H